Privacy Policy

 Contact: support@umelle.com

 For all privacy-related inquiries, data subject requests, or complaints, please contact us at support@umelle.com.
-As UMELLE is established within the European Union, no Article 27 GDPR representative is required.
-For inquiries specific to UK data protection, contact us at the same address.
+As UMELLE is established within the European Union, no Article 27 EU GDPR representative is required.
+UMELLE does not currently target or direct its services to individuals in the United Kingdom and does not maintain an establishment there.
+If this changes in the future, we will appoint a UK GDPR representative under Article 27 of the UK GDPR and update this section with their contact details.
+UK residents who use our Services may contact us for any data protection inquiries at the same address.

 3. Data That Stays on Your Machine